webtrees/webtrees.github.io/_install/selinux.md

 webtrees needs to make outgoing HTTP requests for various reasons, including:

 * check for updates
-* geo-loation lookups
+* geo-location lookups

-To enable this using SELinux, you should run this command
+To enable this, you should run this command:

 `setsebool -P httpd_can_network_connect on`